Swiss Foundation as a DAO Wrapper: The Onshore Option, and Its Cost (2026)

 Swiss Foundation as a DAO Wrapper: The Onshore Option, and Its Cost

-If the Cayman foundation is the offshore default, the Swiss foundation is the onshore archetype — Zug's "Crypto Valley" was built around it.
-It buys regulatory credibility and a recognised legal person for a protocol.
-The trade-off is real substance and one of the highest cost profiles.
-This guide is when the onshore option is worth it — hedged, because it is a counsel-and-budget decision.
+Where the Cayman foundation is the offshore default, the Swiss foundation is the onshore archetype, and Zug's "Crypto Valley" grew up around it.
+What it buys is regulatory credibility and a recognised legal person to hold a protocol; what it costs is real substance and one of the highest set-up and maintenance profiles of any wrapper.
+This guide is specifically about when that onshore premium is worth paying, and how the Stiftungsrat governance actually works in practice.
+For the head-to-head against the Cayman foundation and the DAO LLC, see the wrapper comparison.
+It is a counsel-and-budget decision.

-- Not a tax exemption — Switzerland is onshore with its own corporate tax; founders' home tax / CFC / place of effective management still apply.
+- It is not a tax exemption.
+Switzerland is onshore with its own corporate tax, and the founders' home tax, CFC rules and place of effective management still apply.

-- Substance is the point and the cost — presence + local personnel = part of why it carries credibility.
+- Substance is both the point and the cost.
+A presence and local personnel are part of why the structure carries credibility.

-- Worth it when regulatory credibility / institutional perception outweighs minimising cost — otherwise consider Cayman or a DAO LLC.
+- It is worth the premium when regulatory credibility and institutional perception outweigh minimising cost; otherwise Cayman or a DAO LLC may fit better.

 Why "archetypal onshore"

-Switzerland — and the Zug "Crypto Valley" region in particular — became an established centre for blockchain foundations, giving the Swiss foundation a long track record and regulatory credibility as a legal person that can hold a protocol and interface with regulators.
+Switzerland, and the Zug "Crypto Valley" region in particular, became an established centre for blockchain foundations, giving the Swiss foundation a long track record and regulatory credibility as a legal person that can hold a protocol and interface with regulators.
 "Onshore" here means an established, reputable jurisdiction, not a tax-neutral offshore registry.
-Fit is still a fact-specific counsel question.
+Whether it fits a given project is still a fact-specific counsel question.

 The trade-off vs Cayman